fel88/fel88/README.md

 Always open for new opportunities :sunglasses:

+If you can offer me a remote job or relocation, please let me know :rocket:

 <!--
 **fel88/fel88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.